|Dr. Carly McKenzie

 The UAB School of Dentistry DMD/PhD program prepares students for an exciting career in dental academics through an innovative integrated clinician scientist training program.
 Applicants interested in the DMD/PhD program must have completed an undergraduate degree program (BA or BS) that fulfills all requirements for both dental school and graduate school admissions.

-Interested students need to contact Dr. Steve Filler, Director of Admissions, UAB-School of Dentistry at 205.934.3387 or by email at firstname.lastname@example.org.
+Interested students need to contact Dr. Carly McKenzie, Director of Admissions, UAB-School of Dentistry at 205.934.3387 or by email at firstname.lastname@example.org.

 - DMD and PhD degrees will be awarded within the same year upon completion of all dental and graduate school requirements.